 - No One Speaks It

 This is by far the most common response I receive from most people.
-Languages are so strongly identified with nationalism that it seems impossible for one to exist with a country of its own.
+Languages are so strongly identified with nationalism that it seems impossible for one to exist without a country of its own.
 The fact that Esperanto turns many language conventions on its head is part of the reason I am learning it but is also very difficult for people to wrap their head around.

 It’s impossible to know how many speakers of Esperanto there are in the world.
 We can’t use census data as this would require adding together census data from every country in the world, which just isn’t feasible.
 There is also the problem that census usually only ask about languages spoken on a daily basis in the home, a category to which most Esperantists wouldn’t fall into.
 There is also the problem of measuring a person’s level of Esperanto.
 Is it just fluent speakers who should be measured?
 Or those who can hold a conversation?